Survivor Series (2016): Raw

 On the Highlight Reel during Raw, Chris Jericho got into a heated argument with his best friend Kevin Owens.
 Jericho blamed Owens for using "The List of Jericho" as a weapon, whereas Owens explained that he tried to save Jericho from being eliminated.
 The two finally agreed that Roman Reigns and Seth Rollins were at fault for Team Raw's loss.
 Rollins then demanded a title shot for Owens's WWE Universal Championship, as he was guaranteed a match for being part of Team Raw.
 Mick Foley then scheduled Owens to defend the title in the main event against Rollins in a no disqualification match, with Reigns and Jericho banned from ringside.
 The match ended when Jericho, disguised as a masked fan, interfered, allowing Owens to capitalize and retain the championship.
 The following week, the friendship between Owens and Jericho was strained further, when Owens stated he did not need Jericho's help against the challenge of Roman Reigns.
-Reigns then defeated Owens to earn a title match for the Universal Championship at Roadblock.
+Reigns then defeated Owens to earn a title match for the Universal Championship at Roadblock: End of the Line.

 Also on Raw, Charlotte justified her attack on Bayley, stating she no longer had to be her teammate after the match.
 She was then confronted by Sasha Banks, who invoked her championship rematch clause.
 Charlotte agreed, but insisted that the match would take place the following week, in her own hometown.
-The next week, Banks defeated Charlotte in a falls-count-anywhere match for her third Raw Women's Championship.
-On the December 5 edition of Raw, Banks challenged Charlotte to an Iron Woman Match for the title at Roadblock: End of the Line, which was made official later that night.
+The next week, the match initially ended in a double countout.
+Afterwards, General Manager Mick Foley restarted the match later that night as a Falls Count Anywhere match, where Banks defeated Charlotte for her third Raw Women's Championship.
+On the December 5 episode, Banks challenged Charlotte to an Iron Woman match for the title at Roadblock: End of the Line, which was made official later that night.

 Rich Swann defeated T. J. Perkins and Noam Dar in a triple threat match to become the number one contender for the Cruiserweight Championship.
 On the premiere of the cruiserweight's new exclusive show, 205 Live, Swann defeated Kendrick for the championship.